jsawinski/myake/README.md

 ### Packaging

 CMake provides a multitude of packaging options.
-Setting up each individual packager is, in the view of the authors, not necessarily simple.
+Setting up each individual packager is, possibly not only in the eyes of the authors, not trivial.
 Myake, therefore, provides a more structured approach using a hierarchical declaration format, which can be seen in the [CMakeLists.txt](CMakeLists.txt)
 file: